 Pedestrians face significant risks any time they walk near moving traffic.
 While most pedestrians who walk around the Lenoir, NC, area are able to reach their destinations safely, others are not so fortunate.
 When a driver hits a pedestrian, the pedestrian is likely to suffer extreme injuries, even if the collision occurred at low to moderate speed.

 A pedestrian accident claim falls within the purview of North Carolina’s personal injury laws, and the state provides relatively broad flexibility for an injured victim to secure full compensation for the economic losses they suffered because of the at-fault driver’s actions.
-Helton, Cody & Associates can be your legal counsel as you seek compensation for your damages, and our team has the resources and experience necessary to streamline your case proceedings more than you may expect.
+Law Office of Lyndon R. Helton, PLLC can be your legal counsel as you seek compensation for your damages, and our team has the resources and experience necessary to streamline your case proceedings more than you may expect.

 One of the most challenging aspects of any personal injury claim is proving fault for the incident.
 When it comes to pedestrian accidents, a driver who hits a pedestrian is almost always to blame for the incident.
 Unfortunately, however, the state upholds a law pertaining to contributory negligence that may pose significant problems for a plaintiff, especially one pursuing compensation for a pedestrian accident.